MalakS38/BCG-AI-Financial-Chatbot/README.md

 ## Certification

-This project includes a certificate of completion (available in the `/certificate` folder).
+This project includes a certificate of completion.

 ## How to Run